emmahewson/mp3-swimmon/README.md

         - Edit button leads to edit-event page
         - Delete button brings up a modal to confirm the user definitely wants to delete event
             - modal uses Materialize's in-built animations
+    - If no results are returned from the database a 'no results' message containing a link to 'add-event' appears in the event cards container.

 <details><summary>Screenshots</summary>